Jack Lake (Peterborough County): Geography

 The lake can be generally characterised as having a fairly irregular shape, dominated by three deeply indented main bays and having numerous smaller or tertiary bays.
 Named bays are Brooks Bay at the northwest, Callahan Bay at the middle east, Long Bay at the south, McCoy Bay at the southeast, Rathbun Bay at the middle east, Redmond Bay at the north, and Sharpe Bay (the largest) at the west.

+Sharpe's bay from Wager's Pine Point.

 The primary inflows are Apsley Creek at the northwest and Redmond Creek (at Redmond Bay) at the north, and the primary outflow is Jack Creek leaving over a small dam at the south.
 Jack Creek flows to Stony Lake, Clear Lake, the Otonabee River, Rice Lake and the Trent River to Lake Ontario.
 The dam at the outflow to Jack Creek controls water released into the Trent-Severn Waterway to maintain a guaranteed minimum depth on that waterway.
 The average water level at the dam varies between a minimum of 1.2 m in January and a maximum of 1.9 m in May.

 Jack Lake is at an elevation of 280 m.